yongchaofan/tinyTerm/docs/index.md

 ## Introduction

 Network engineers commonly use terminal emulator to send CLI commands to network devices, and frequently face challenges like:

-	. what's the syntax of that magic command I used last time?
-	. have to send 100 commands to 10 devices, that's a lot of typing!
+	what's the syntax of that magic command I used last time? have to send 100 commands to 10 devices, that's a lot of typing! scripting
-	. scripting

 tinyTerm is an open source terminal emulator designed to network engineers with features like:

-	**command hsitory and autocompletion**
+	command hsitory and autocompletion
-	**command batch and automation**
+	command batch and automation
-	**scripting interface for extension**
+	scripting interface for extension

 ## Terminal Emulation